GESTATIONAL SURROGACY IN OKLAHOMA

 EGG AND SPERM DONATION

 Is there a statute or published case law that addresses the rights of a donor over the resulting eggs, sperm, embryo or child?
 Yes, Okla.
 Stat.
 10-555 states that an egg donor has no rights or obligations with respect to any child resulting from the donation and the child has no rights with respect to the donor.
 Okla.
 Stat.10-552 is similar but covers sperm donation.
 Okla.
 Stat.
 10-556 covers embryo donation.

 Traditional Surrogacy in Oklahoma is treated like an adoption and, therefore, must be uncompensated.
-A 1983 opinion by the Attorney General declared that compensated surrogacy agreements are prohibited under the Oklahoma Trafficking in Children Statute, codified at 21 O.S.
+A 1983 opinion by the Attorney General declared that compensated surrogacy agreements are prohibited under the Oklahoma Trafficking in Children Statute.
+Okla.
+Stat.
+21 O.S.
 866.